Let's talk about Moses' Black wife. They skip over that part at Passover Seder, don't they?

 Back when Moses lived with the Egyptians, he apparently led a campaign against the Ethiopians.
-Tharbis, the Ethiopian princess, fell in love, and offered her city if he would marry her.
+Tharbis, the Ethiopian princess, fell in love, and offered up her city if Moses would marry her.
 He thought that was an easy way to end the siege (how pragmatic), and the two got hitched.

 War turned into a major marital conflict: Moses wanted to go back to Egypt, and Tharbis to stay in Ethiopia.
 So he, being an all-powerful scientist(?), cast a ring that made her forgetful.
 She forgot that she loved him, and he moved back to Egypt.
 (Let's just say the two grew apart.
 It happens in marriage.)